bqc2212/calculator/README.md

 # calculator
-A emulated calculator by Java
+A emulated calculator by Java (Project by Netbeans IDE)